How it works

 Step 04 — Audit

-When a regulator asks what your AI did with their data, how long does it take you to answer?
+When a regulator asks what your firm sent to AI and what came back, how long does it take you to answer?

-When a regulator, client, or auditor asks "what did your AI do with this data on this date", your team exports an Evidence Pack, a structured bundle of the relevant events, the original prompts, the redaction map, and the proof that the chain is intact.
-Minutes to produce, not days.
+When a regulator, client, or auditor asks "what did your firm send to AI on this date, and what came back", your team exports an Evidence Pack, a structured bundle of the relevant events, the original requests, the redaction map, and the proof that the chain is intact.
+Your team produces it on demand, not after weeks of reconstruction.

 The chain detects modification.
 It does not prevent destruction.
 If someone with the right access deletes the whole log, the absence is itself an audit signal, and the copy that streams to your security team's log system survives.
 We call this tamper-evident, not tamper-proof.